 Addressing the effects of the coronavirus pandemic, the new EFP president sends a message of support to all members of the oral-healthcare team involved in offering urgent treatment and service to patients.
 “On behalf of the EFP, thank you for your sense of duty, your professionalism, and for adopting safe practices and standard procedures according to each country,” he says.

-Dr Struillou, who was the EFP co-ordinator of Gum Health Day 2018, says that he is “deeply honoured” to be able build on the “extraordinary legacy” left by his predecessors as president and thanked Filippo Graziani and Anton Sculean (president 2018-19) as well as to members of all the EFP committees.
+Dr Struillou, who was the EFP co-ordinator of Gum Health Day 2018, says that he is “deeply honoured” to be able to build on the “extraordinary legacy” of his predecessors as president and thanked Filippo Graziani and Anton Sculean (president 2018-19) as well as the members of all the EFP committees.

 Looking back on his year as EFP president, Filippo Graziani commented: “It has been an amazing experience, extremely intense, and I am so proud and happy to have served this community.
 And I am excited to see what the EFP will become in the year in which Xavier Struillou is president.”